Tangy Vegan Sour Cream

 • I don’t recommend a food processor for this recipe.
 The resulting sour cream will still have some grit, no matter how long you run the motor.

 I like the combination of acidity from both apple cider vinegar and lemon juice in this vegan replacement for sour cream.
 The apple cider vinegar is mildly sweet and the lemon is bright.
 The two in balance work really well.
-If you know that you’re using this sour cream for a particular purpose, you can mix up the flavours a bit too.
+If you know that you’re using this sour cream for a particular purpose, you can mix up the flavors a bit too.
 Adding fresh dill, or cilantro and lime, or going super classic with chives.

 For a vegan sour cream without cashews, I recommend substituting a similarly rich nut like raw macadamias or pine nuts.
 Macadamias will need overnight soaking in order to blend up nice and smooth.
 Pine nuts can be soaked similarly to cashews.